What is Glaucoma?

 If there is a suspicion of glaucoma or a high pressure detected during an eye exam, the doctor may suggest one or more of several tests that confirm whether there truly is glaucoma.
 The first of these is a visual field test.
 The test presents many lights to the patients in many areas of the side vision.
 The patient pushes a button if they see the lights.
-A computer tally and randomly presents the lights to be seen and a printout of the results is created.
+A compute randomly presents the lights to be seen, monitors the patients responses, and a printout of the results is created.
 If certain patterns emerge, glaucoma is said to be present.
-This test takes about 20 minutes to perform.
+This test takes about 10-20 minutes to perform.

 The third test is newer and is called an Electroretinogram (ERG).
 This test places stickers containing electrodes on the forehead and back of the head and measures the conduction through the optic nerve of each eye as the person stares at a shifting pattern.
 The conduction through a nerve is decreased if the pressure of the eye is too high.
 This test has the advantage of showing abnormal results before damage has occurred, making it possible to stay ahead of glaucoma in many cases.